Design, Build & Test Rocket Engines with This Revolutionary Simulator

 Examples To Build on Included in This Sim

-Get into simulation quick – pre-built and ready-to-sim engines include:
+Get into simulation quickly – pre-built and ready-to-sim engines include:

-- Rocketdyne F-1 which powered the Saturn V
+- Rocketdyne F-1, which powered the Saturn V (subsystems available now)

 - SpaceX Merlin 1D employed on the Falcon 9

-- RL-10A used by ULA Centaur originally made by Pratt & Whitney
+- RL-10A used by ULA Centaur, made initially by Pratt & Whitney (Coming soon)

 Why an Accessible Rocket Engine Simulator?